cerb/cerb.github.io/_docs/workers/workers.md

 These are your full-time and part-time staff, interns, volunteers, managers, executives, investors, and partners.

-Workers log in to Cerb using their standard web browser (e.g. Chrome, Safari, Firefox, Opera, Edge) on desktop computers, laptops, tablets, or smartphones.
+Workers log in to Cerb using their standard web browser (e.g. Safari, Firefox, Opera, Edge, Chrome) on desktop computers, laptops, tablets, or smartphones.
 A single worker can be logged in from multiple devices at the same time.

 This flexibility allows your team to get work done from almost anywhere.